walmartlabs/concord-website/training/includes/concord-1-beginner-4-details.md

   - Locale for countries, ...
 - Customizable look and feel
 - Add JS, HTML, CSS and other resources
-- Use as entry point for process start
+- Use as UI entry point for process start from browser link
+- Each form is a step, so you can chain them to a wizard-style usage.

 <!--- vertical -->